SciLifeLab upgrades four additional platforms to national status

-National platforms consists of a number of facilities which provide service on a national level and are a part of the Swedish government’s large investment in SciLifeLab, presented in the research and innovation bill 2012.
-The national facilities are available at a fee-for-service cost to the Swedish academic community.
-The first national SciLifeLab facilities were presented on July 1st, 2013 and the ones presented on October 29 is the third round of applications to have been approved.
+National platforms consists of a number of units which provide service on a national level and are a part of the Swedish government’s large investment in SciLifeLab, presented in the research and innovation bill 2012.
+The national units are available at a fee-for-service cost to the Swedish academic community.
+The first national SciLifeLab units were presented on July 1st, 2013 and the ones presented on October 29 is the third round of applications to have been approved.

 “We are excited to have put together this national offer of technologies and services during the first year of us being a National infrastructure”, says Mathias Uhlén, Director at SciLifeLab.

 The national board and steering committees will ensure national usage and strategic development of the platforms.